new-guy/screeps-os/README.md

 WE JUST WANT TO GET THINGS TO PAR WITH THE PREVIOUS AI WHILE STILL KEEPING GOOD QUALITY

 ### Defenses
-    - Just do a rampart + wall alternating defense (maybe r-r-w-w-r-r-w-w)
     - Second row of ramparts behind
     - Ramparts on top of all important buildings